 Any tourist travelling to North Korea requires a North Korean visa.
 Contrary to popular belief, applying for, and issuing a visa to North Korea is not that difficult but rather just a formality.
 Tourism is actively supported by the government, which makes it quite easy for tourists to get a visa in comparison to many other travel destinations.
 Only journalists, South Korean and US citizens (who are forbidden to travel to North Korea by their home country) are excluded from receiving a North Korean visa.

 Your original passport is not required to complete the North Korean visa application process.
 After receiving your booking, only the completed visa form (download it here), a photo scan from the picture page of your passport, as well as a digital passport photo against white background is needed.
 You will receive your North Korea tourist visa at our obligatory pre-journey meeting in Beijing on the day before entering North Korea.
 Your visa will be on a separate slip of paper to be placed in your passport.
-Please note that the 50 euro visa fee is not included in the group travel package you have booked.
+Please note that the 50 euro visa fee is not included in the open group travel package you have booked.
 Payment of the visa fee is due during the meeting in Beijing when the visa is handed over.

 Travelers arriving in or departing from North Korea by train require a doubly-entry visa for the People’s Republic of China.
 It takes about one week to process that visa.
 We recommend you apply for your China visa approximately 5 to 6 weeks before your scheduled arrival in North Korea.
 Please visit www.visaforchina.org for further information on visa applications.